Edit

 Students who have taken part in MiA workshops show a good understanding of subject-related conceptual knowledge, marked improvement in practical and experimental skills, and development of interdisciplinary thinking and soft skills.
 Our assessments also indicate increased learning motivation, and high engagement and enjoyment towards the topics covered even among students with low science interest.

 Wish to learn more?
-Sign up for an upcoming regularly scheduled live online session.
-Currently offered in German.
+Sign up for our online course in German.

 • Overview of key features of Microscope in Action